Dyshidrosis causes very small, fluid-filled blisters to occur on the soles of the feet, the palms of the hands or sides of the fingers.

-Dyshidrosis, also known as dyshidrotic eczema or pompholyx, is a skin condition in which very small, fluid-filled blisters appear on the palms of your hands and the sides of your fingers.
-The soles of your feet also can be affected.
+Dyshidrosis is a skin condition that causes small, fluid-filled blisters to form on the palms of the hands and sides of the fingers.
+Sometimes the bottoms of the feet are affected too.

 The blisters that occur in dyshidrosis generally last around three weeks and cause intense itching.
 Once the blisters of dyshidrosis dry, your skin may appear scaly.
 The blisters typically recur, sometimes before your skin heals completely from the previous blisters.